Frozen Shoulder Treatment Specialist Q&A

-Stiffness and pain in your shoulder joint are signs of a frozen shoulder.
-The Orthopedic Group helps treat frozen shoulders.
-For more information, call us today or schedule an appointment online if you are seeking Orthopedic Care.
+Frozen shoulder is a common disorder that causes pain, stiffness, and loss of normal range of motion in the shoulder.
+The Orthopedic Group helps treat frozen shoulders and various other shoulder injuries and conditions.
+For more information, contact us today or schedule an appointment online if you are seeking Orthopedic Care.
 We have convenient locations to serve you at Leesburg VA, Lansdowne VA, and Stone Springs VA.

 Table of Contents: